Dell 27" IPS QHD Monitor for $355 - P2720D

 Prices start as low as $85 and range up to around $978 for higher end models.
 Shop Now at Lenovo

-That's the lowest price we could find by $49.
-Buy Now at Office Depot and OfficeMax
+Coupon code "MONITOREXTRA5" cuts an extra 5% off, which makes this the lowest price we could find by $24.
+Buy Now at Lenovo

 Four monitors to choose from and seven keyboards/mice to choose from.
 Shop Now at Walmart